fallen-icarus/cardano-options/README.md

 > 5 ADA is used a min deposit to enforce fair circulation of minUTxO fees between the options writer/buyer.
 If it were not hardcoded, the buyer would be able to siphon some of the writer's minUTxO, depending on the size of the contract.
 This deposit is eventually returned to the writer.

 ##### Closing the "Cover" UTxO:
-Writers can close/reclaim an AssetsForContract UTxO using the `CloseAssets` validator redeemer.
+Writers can close/reclaim an AssetsForContract UTxO using the `BurnBeacon` minting redeemer and the `CloseAssets` validator redeemer.
 To do this, all of the following must conditions be true:

-1. The UTxO must have an AssetsForContract datum.
+1. The UTxO must have an `AssetsForContract` datum.
 2. All `Assets` Beacons among Tx inputs must be burned.
-3. No Active beacons can be minted (this prevents combining redeemers and producing unexpected behaviors.)
+3. No `Active` beacons can be minted (this prevents combining redeemers and producing unexpected behaviors.)
-4. The address' staking credential must signal approval.
+4. The address' staking credential must signal approval (via key or script).

 ##### Writing Contract Offers:
 Next, the writer may create one or many `ProposedContract` UTxOs of varying terms (expirations, premiums, strike prices) against a single `AssetsForContract` UTxO.
 Each `ProposedContract` UTxO must contain a `Proposed Beacon Token`, a Proposed Contract Datum, and 3 ADA (hardcoded minUTxO fee).